Strugglemeat/spf2t-droptool/README.md

-this file will read the garbage drop patterns for each of the 11 characters in Super Puzzle Fighter 2 Turbo
+reads the garbage drop patterns for each of the 11 characters in Super Puzzle Fighter 2 Turbo

 compile with "gcc droptool.c"